-Bureaucrats whether in government or private organization implement policies.
+Bureaucrats whether in government or private organizations implement policies.
 They enforce the rules, policies or decisions made by the government.
-There is also a level of discrepancy regarding how bureaucrats acts.
+There is also a level of discrepancy regarding how bureaucrats to act.
 Some are known to implement policies by drafting separate rules while others only make plans available to the people without any description or alteration.

-Bureaucrats have numerous functions which need to be understood for effective management.
+Bureaucrats have numerous functions that need to be understood for effective management.
 Below are some of those functions as experienced in most government agencies including private establishment.

 - Administrative Duties

 The bureaucrat helps to perform the administrative so that the mission of the organization can be well executed as planned.
 The bureaucracy sits behind a desk to draft the paperwork required for the purpose.
 Therefore, one of the bureaucratic functions is administrative which is very critical for the successful implementation of whatever policy an organization wants the employees or subordinates to know about or adopt.

 In government agencies that handle any issue of taxes, the bureaucrats can help to process tax returns and also carry out audit returns.